 Moles are ground–dwelling carnivores that prefer to eat insects instead of your garden plants.
-However, their underground tunnels can ruin your garden and lawn and make an easy access to your plants for other rodents.
+However, their underground tunnels can ruin your garden and lawn, and make easy access to your plants for other rodents.

-- Unlike vegetarian voles, moles dig deep.
+Moles dig deep.
 Their tunnels are usually at least ten inches underground, unless they’re scanning the surface in search of a mate.
 Check your soil and lawn for their tunnels.
-They will look like raised volcano-shaped swellings in your yard.

-Moles are usually found where soil is rich in organic matter.
-Their presence in unusually large numbers might be due to a high population of soil pests.
-It therefore serves as a warning that all is not well with the soil life.
+Moles are usually found where the soil is rich in organic material.
+Their presence in unusually high numbers may be due to high population of soil pests, and serves as a warning that all is not well with the soil health.

 Damage caused by moles is quite possibly the most frustrating problem in the garden.
-Wondering how to get rid of moles for good?
-We show you the best ways to get rid of moles once and for all so you can enjoy a pest-free yard.
-They only become a problem when they invade lawns and gardens, tearing up expanses of green grass and uprooting plants.
+Moles only become a problem when they invade lawns and gardens, tearing up expanses of green grass and uprooting plants.
 Because mole tunneling destroys grass roots, the ridges brown quickly.
 The most effective way to get rid of moles is to kill them with a trap.
-Learn how to get rid of moles in your yard before they do extensive damage.

 Our animal trapping professionals are ready and waiting to help you save your lawn and garden from these destructive pests.